-Fungal mold like downy mildew is a common issue in gardens in humid regions.
-While an infection may not be fatal for plants, it can still cause significant damage to the appearance of your plants but also to the yield of your crops.
+Fungal mold like downy mildew is a common issue in gardens in humid conditions and regions.
+While a downy mildew infection may not be fatal for plants, it can still cause significant damage to the appearance of your plants but also to the yield of your crops.

 Today, we’ll be walking through the facts you need to know about downy mildew and how you can control and manage it in the garden.
 Let’s get started!